 Classic Nordic and Skate Ski Poles

-There isn’t really a difference between nordic poles you would use for classic nordic or skate skiing.
-The materials they’re made of are the same, with less expensive poles being made of composite or aluminum, and higher-end poles for racing being made from carbon.
-The grips of higher-end nordic skiing poles are also more sophisticated, often being made of cork as opposed to plastic and more ergonomically shaped for comfort and good power transfer.
+The grips of higher-end nordic skiing poles can be more sophisticated, often being made of cork as opposed to plastic and more ergonomically shaped for comfort and good power transfer.
 Some nordic skiing poles feature quick release straps that make it easy to pick up and put down your poles.
 The baskets of nordic skiing poles are quite small and asymmetrical, as they are generally only used on packed snow and groomed trails.

 Backcountry Nordic Poles